dale-c-anderson/gitexport/README.md

     - Exports the entire repo, minus any paths matched in the exclusions file.

 - `gitexport-deploy.sh <remotehost>`
-    - Called by the above 3 scripts to push the tar file up to the remote server, and optionally put the files in place on the remote host.
+    - Is called by the above 3 scripts to push the tar file and remote tool up to the remote server, and optionally puts the files in place on the remote end.

 - `gitexport-remote-deploy-tool.sh <@args>`:
-    - Uploaded to the remote host and executed by `gitexport-deploy.sh` on the remote host.
-Not actually used locally.
+    - Gets uploaded to the remote server and executed by `gitexport-deploy.sh` on the remote host.
+Is not actually used locally.

 ## General behaviour
 - Scripts need to be executed from the root of whatever repository they're operating on.